senanu/b40/docs/labs/R/intro_to_rstudio.md

 Please become familiar with each of these 3 methods by using them on the gray parts of the file you have loaded.

+You can view the Rmarkdown document in either "Source" or "Visual" mode, controlled by a button near the top left.
+  {% include figure.html url="/b40/assets/labs/01_sourceVisualMode.png" width="80%" caption="Figure 11.
+Buttons to toggle between Source and Visual modes" %}
+1. In "Visual" mode, the document will look more like it's final form.
+Headers will look like headers, bold will look bold, etc. I recommend that you use this mode most of the time.
+2. In "Source" mode, you will see all of the formatting codes and the document won't be formatted.
+However, **If you ever send me code, you must change it to "Source" mode before copying your code, because the formatting marks are important to include.**

+Before you move on, try toggling between the two modes to see how different the same document looks in each mode.

 ## Knitting the documents
 When you have finished a project, you would like to present a document that incorporates your code, output from your code (such as tables and figures) and text to explain what the analysis means.
 You need to "knit" the different parts of the file together.
 1. Click the little arrow next to the word 'knit'.